František Mrázek: Post-death

 Jaroslav Kmenta, the chief-reporter of the Czech daily newspaper Mladá Fronta Dnes, published information on František Mrázek in three books.
-The reliability of his investigation was however questioned and on 21 November 2008 Kmenta stated: "...in agreement with the editor-in-chief, I published only absolutely verified information, derived from various sources".
+The reliability of his investigation was, however, questioned and on 21 November 2008 Kmenta stated: "...in agreement with the editor-in-chief, I published only absolutely verified information, derived from various sources".
 The 2008 book Kmotr Kmenta (The Godfather Kmenta) by Přemysl Svora was published in response to the controversy.

 The case of František Mrázek (Krakatice) wasn't investigated properly, even though three police chiefs and ministers were replaced in their posts.
 It is entirely possible that police and investigators worked under immense pressure and were forced to stop the investigation.
 According to Mladá Fronta Dnes the problem is that the file contains many names of prominent politicians of both leading parties in the Czech Republic: Civic Democratic Party and Czech Social Democratic Party.
 Former Czech premier Mirek Topolánek stated on 15 September 2008 in the Czech newspaper Hospodářské noviny: "The police and secret services - at least a part of them - may have wanted to resolve this case, but they were silenced or intimidated."

-In February 2009 Karel Tichý, former elite detective of the Czech anti-corruption police, claimed that he wanted to speak publicly about the circumstances of alleged interconnection between organized crime and Czech politicians.
+In February 2009, Karel Tichý, former elite detective of the Czech anti-corruption police, claimed that he wanted to speak publicly about the circumstances of alleged interconnection between organized crime and Czech politicians.
 However, Ivan Langer, Czech Minister of the Interior and Informatics, manifested that he would refuse his request.
 Tichý himself has been interrogated many times by the secret police since 1995.

-The case was definitively closed on 27 May 2009.
-Mrázek's murderer wasn't found.
+The case was definitively closed on 27 May 2009 and Mrázek's murderer wasn't found.

-Mrázek's son Michal, who inherited father's wealth, publicly warned Czech politicians he has access to a hidden archive of compromising material collected by his father.
+Mrázek's son Michal, who inherited father's wealth, publicly warned Czech politicians that he has access to a hidden archive of compromising material collected by his father.

 Law against publishing wiretapping records

-In February 2009 the Czech parliament amended criminal law with an explicit ban on publishing any account of police wiretapping, under penalty of a heavy fine and years of imprisonment.
+In February 2009, the Czech parliament amended criminal law with an explicit ban on publishing any account of police wiretapping, under penalty of a heavy fine and years of imprisonment.
 The law was criticised by the Czech media as an attempt by politicians to avoid future embarrassment akin to the Mrázek case.

 In popular culture

 The Story of a Godfather (Czech: Příběh kmotra), a Czech film directed by Petr Nikolaev, is inspired by the story of František Mrázek.
 The movie premiered on 24 October 2013.

-Character Vratislav Milota inspired by Mrázek appeared in a film Gangster Ka.
+The character Vratislav Milota, inspired by Mrázek, appeared in the film Gangster Ka.